 - They have a higher level of sharpness at their intermediate apertures.

-The sun may go down, the action may move indoors, but the fun goes on.
+The sun may go down, the action may move indoors, or under lights, but the fun goes on.
 Sporting events continue late into the evenings and often are started at night when the atmosphere is cool or for primetime scheduling reasons.

-Large apertures are even more important when it comes to these situations.
-Light levels are bound to be lower while the action is still at the same pace and energy.
+Large apertures are even more important when it comes to night, and low-light situations.
+Light levels are bound to be lower while the action and movement still requires a fast shutter speed.

 Of course, you may compensate by increasing your ISO settings, but not everyone is willing to pay for the trade-off with higher noise levels.